BuildACell/engineering/docs/projects/biokernel/biokernel.md

       </div>
       <div id="collapse7" class="panel-collapse collapse">
         <div class="panel-body">
-        <p>The following are a set of tools that are essential to engineering a molecularly defined simulatable cell and are/will be made available to anyone who wishes to use them for purposes of collaboration or using on their own work.</p>
+        <p>The following are a set of tools that are essential to engineering a molecularly defined simulatable cell.
+All these tools are/will be made available to anyone who wishes to use them for purposes of collaboration or using for their own work.</p>
 		<p style="text-align:center;"><img src="/engineering/images/DevKit.png" width = "600"></p>
         </div>
       </div>